Business capabilities are a concept, a part of the business architecture that is becoming more and more popular.

 Mapping Business Capabilities

 Business Capabilities can be best visualized in a business capabilities map.
-In these kinds of maps, you not only visualize the existence of business capabilities but also the processes, people, and services that 'implement' the business capability.
+In these kinds of maps, you visualize the existence of business capabilities and the processes, people, and services that 'implement' the business capability.

 Generating a Capability Map